-A. Under a new law passed in 2014, the deadline for receipt of UOCAVA ballots for the primary, primary runoff, and general elections is noon on the 7th day following the election, where such UOCAVA ballots are postmarked by the day of the primary, primary runoff, or general election.
+A. The deadline for receipt of UOCAVA ballots for primary, primary runoff, general, or special elections is noon on the 7th day following the election, where such UOCAVA ballots are postmarked by the day of the primary, primary runoff, general, or special election.

 Q. How can I get help if I have questions about the voting process?